 Embracing the notion of the scholar-artist, my research focuses on the intersections of theatrical performance and issues of language, race, class, gender, culture and national identity.
-My areas of expertise include: world theater history, intercultural performance, translation studies, multilingual performance, creole and mixed race studies, transnational studies, African American theater, race and performance, musical theater, new play development, theater for social change, theater of Cape Verde (West Africa), and theater of the African diaspora.
+My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.
+I seek to center antiracist, decolonizing, and reparative strategies in all areas of my work.

 I hold a Ph.D. from Tufts University and M.A. from Emerson College and I regularly present at national and international conferences.
-I served as secretary for the Black Theatre Association and am a member of the Association for Theater in Higher Education (ATHE), Black Theatre Network (BTN), American Society for Theatre Research (ASTR) and International Federation for Theatre Research (IFTR).
+Current leadership roles include serving as Vice-President/President elect for the Black Theatre Association, member of the Governing Council of ATHE (Association for Theatre in Higher Education), and board member of The Orchard Project, a preeminent artistic development laboratory and accelerator for new works.
+I am a member of the Association for Theater in Higher Education (ATHE), Black Theatre Network (BTN), American Society for Theatre Research (ASTR) and International Federation for Theatre Research (IFTR).

 *The photograph above features productions that premiered at the Mindelact Theatre Festival on the island of São Vicente, Cape Verde Islands.